‘Crawling on her:’ Texas family suing nursing home after ant bites detailed in state report

 Nationwide staffing shortages

 Last fall, his association partnered with a group called LeadingAge Texas to conduct a workforce-focused survey of long-term care facilities, including nursing homes and assisted living communities.
 They found nearly every facility in Texas reported unfilled Certified Nurse Aide, or CNA, positions.
-Others had unfilled Registered Nurse roles, along with open dietary staff and housekeeping positions.
+Others had unfilled Registered Nurse roles and open dietary staff and housekeeping positions.

 Seventy percent of the survey respondents said they could not compete with other employers.